 So when I received my itinerary for my trip to Hawaii and saw Volcano Winery on it, I was definitely curious.
 However, you only have to spend a few days (heck, hours) on the gloriously fertile Hilo side of the Big Island to realize this land is blessed and produces magical things from its soil.
-It is not such a leap to go from food to wine, particularly when you are located on the side of a volcano which adds rich minerals to the earth.
+It is not such a leap to go from food to wine, particularly when you are located on the side of a volcano that adds rich minerals to the earth.

 Given that there are only two wineries in all the islands I was really excited to meet the Bothof family for a tour of the property and tasting.
 Volcano Winery, while small, is beautiful and above all else, friendly.
 How many of you have been to wineries that were snobby or pretentious?
 Yikes, that is a lot of hands!
 Won’t happen at Volcano.
 Probably the nicest wine folks I have ever met, everyone really enjoys what they are doing and it comes out on the tour, in the tasting, in the service.

 And please, leave your inner wine snob at the door because Del Bothof and winemaker Andrew West are doing some very interesting things with their wines.
-Besides the limited quantity estate Pinot Noir and Cayuga white they bottle, they have two red wines (Volcano Red and Pinot Noir), two white wines (Symphony Dry and Symphony Mele) and a blush (Volcano Blush).
+Besides the limited quantity of estate Pinot Noir and Cayuga white they bottle, they have two red wines (Volcano Red and Pinot Noir), two white wines (Symphony Dry and Symphony Mele), and a blush (Volcano Blush).

 And then it gets interesting.
-They are blending their already delicious wines with local fruits like Jaboticaba (which came from Brazil via the Portuguese), guava and macadamia nut (it is a fruit!) honey (which comes from Big Island Bees).
+They are blending their already delicious wines with local fruits like Jaboticaba (which came from Brazil via the Portuguese), guava, and macadamia nut (it is a fruit!) honey (which comes from Big Island Bees).

 The result?
 Not your average wine!